nhannhan159/assignments/assignment1/readme.md

 	4. Create tomcat server to run project.
 	5. Navigate to `http://localhost:8080/weather`
 	6. Please also connect to internet because I used some libraries in CDN.
+	7. In 'Cities' column, add new city in order to see weather of this city, some of tested city: London, Berlin, Tokyo.

 # Todos: